thedevlake/pulsegrid-v1/README.md

 ### Reporting Security Issues

-If you discover a security vulnerability, please **do not** open a public issue.
-Instead, please email security concerns to: `security@yourdomain.com` (replace with your contact email)
+If you discover a security vulnerability, please email security concerns to: `sofia.devx@gmail.com`

-We take security seriously and will respond promptly to any security concerns.

 ## 🤝 Contributing